About Our Communities

 In Harbert, visitors will encounter art galleries, antique shops and a wonderful variety of dining opportunities.
 Harbert has changed since the days Carl Sandburg roamed its wooded lanes, but has lost none of its appeal.
 The influence of the Scandinavian families who helped create this thriving resort community is still felt today.
 As the Harbert Business Association says, “Harbert is out of the ordinary, not out of the way” We couldn’t agree more.

-The northernmost community of Harbor Country, Sawyer, is graced with country vineyards, a local brewery, the occasional curio shop, fruit stands and a local art center that define this town’s ”hustle and bustle.”
+The northernmost community of Harbor Country, Sawyer, is graced with country vineyards, a local craft-brewery, the occasional curio shop, fruit stands and a local art center that define this town’s ”hustle and bustle.”
 Warren Dunes, with several hundred acres of dunelands, campgrounds and beaches is one of the largest state parks in Michigan.
-Visit Sawyers quaint downtown area, which features the old fashioned hardware store, a classic soda fountain, and home & garden showplace.
+Visit Sawyer's quaint downtown area, which features the old fashioned hardware store and home & garden showplace.